FactomProject/FactomDocs/whitepaper.md

 Consider what any Bitcoin 2.0 application requires:

 * A set of public or private events
-* A inviolable ledger recording and ordering entries related to events
+* An unforgeable ledger recording and ordering entries
-* Support for unambiguous audits of the ledger, insuring internal consistency of the ledger
+* Support for unambiguous audits of the ledger, ensuring internal consistency of the ledger
-* The ability to assert state(s) of participants based on the ledger
+* The ability to determine the state(s) of participants based on the ledger

 Factom is designed to both meet and support the implementation of systems that meet these requirements.